webyrd/mediKanren/medikanren2/dbk/README.md

   * relation extension?

 * evaluation
-  * relational computation is performed in the context of a logic environment
-    * logic environments are introduced by query and relation
-    * logic environments are extended by fresh
-  * query and other term computation is performed in the context of Racket
-    * Racket environments are embedded in logic environments by `:==`
-    * can only occur during forward/bottom-up computation (ground variables)
   * query evaluation
     * precompute relevant persistent/cached safe relations via forward-chaining
     * safe/finite results loop (mostly backward-chaining)